linode/docs/docs/guides/kubernetes/deploy-and-manage-lke-cluster-with-api-a-tutorial/index.md

 | `clusterId` | ID of the LKE cluster to lookup. |
 | `k8s_version` | The next minor version of Kubernetes |

-To update your LKE cluster's version, send a `PUT` request to the `/lke/clusters/{clusterId}` endpoint.
+To upgrade your LKE cluster's version, send a `PUT` request to the `/lke/clusters/{clusterId}` endpoint.
 In this example, ensure you replace `12345` with your cluster's ID, and `1.17` with whichever kubernetes version is the next currently available:

     curl -H "Content-Type: application/json" \
             -H "Authorization: Bearer $TOKEN" \